Future Group will be among top 10 fashion firms by FY19:Biyani

 Retail conglomerate Future Group, which owns fashion chains like Big Bazaar, Brand Factory and Central, will be among the top 10 global fashion companies selling about 35 crore garments by FY2019, group CEO Kishore Biyani said today.

-The company, which has built an integrated warehouse with a capacity of over 30 crore garments in Nagpur, is betting big on the growing demand from fashion conscious customers and consumers' interest for lifestyle and fashion.
+The company, which has built an integrated warehouse with a capacity of over 300 million garments in Nagpur, is betting big on the growing demand from fashion-conscious customers and consumers' interest for lifestyle and fashion.

-Biyani said by next financial year the fashion units alone will clock total revenue of USD 3-3.5 billion (about Rs 20,000 crore).
+Biyani said by next financial year the fashion units alone will clock total revenue of $3-3.5 billion (about Rs 20,000 crore).
 He, however, denied commenting on expected profit.

-"We will be among the top 10 fashion companies in the world by FY19

 The company sells other brands along with its own such as John Millers, DJ&C, Converse, Clarks, Urban Yoga, Bare, Indigo Nation and Scullers, among others.